 - Relapse dangers.

-These guidelines are used to give addiction specialists a concept of the severity of the addiction and any problems that might occur during treatment.
+Guidelines like these are used to give addiction specialists a concept of the severity of the addiction and any problems that might occur during treatment.

 There are two types of treatment programs which address patient needs: